I was just reading a post over at Becky Says Things about her terrible problem with verbal diarrhea, the poor dear.

 Some of my blurts are such brilliantly timed, satirically biting humor that it takes a second for it to really kick in and then people laugh until I actually get embarrassed about it.
 I’ve had things I’ve said instantly quoted on Facebook.
 I think the occasional stroke of glorious wit is why my friends continue to keep my around.
 I can see no other reason for it.
 I’m certainly not someone you want on your side of the bargaining table.
 I will ruin all of your negotiations.

-My honestly makes me do stupid things sometimes.
+My honesty makes me do stupid things sometimes.
 I’m not a good negotiator.
 I’m not a good liar.
 I have a terrible poker face and I blurt stupid things before I can control myself.
 Most of my blurts are truly harmless, but I really need to start thinking before speaking more.